lampyrid/GardenBasics/README.md

 # PlantGuides
-Includes a [Garden Basics e-Learning Course](https://lampyrid.github.io/PlantGuides/GardenBasics) for Community Gardeners as well as an Edible Plants Guide for Elementary Educators.
+Includes a [Garden Basics e-Learning Course](https://lampyrid.github.io/PlantGuides/GardenBasics) for Community Gardeners as well as a [Wild Edible Plants Guide](https://lampyrid.github.io/PlantGuides/Common%20Wild%20Edibles%20of%20NC.pdf) for Elementary Educators.
 These resources are made specifically with NC in mind but principles are universal.